 - Set-up begins at the CFM, no earlier than 5:00 am.
-Although vehicles cannot be parked in Marion Square, vendors may drive into the site for loading and unloading. - Traffic Flow for unloading at the CFM in the morning: - a.
+Although vehicles cannot be parked in Marion Square, vendors may drive into the site for loading and unloading purposes, ONLY. - Traffic flow for unloading at the CFM in the morning: - a.
 Vendors on King Street must enter from King Street side of Tobacco St. - b.
-Vendors on Tobacco Row must enter from Meeting Street side of Tobacco St., only making a right hand turn onto Tobacco St. - Vendors must off-load his/her packaged products and supplies in the grass near his/her space, park his/her vehicle, and then return to unpack his/her product and set the booth space.
-A vendor must not set up his/her tent until vehicle is parked - Vehicles are not allowed in the CFM after 7:15 am and must exit by 7:35 am.
-If a vendor has not arrived by 7:15am and not alerted the CFM manager of late arrival, the CFM staff maintains the right to designate his/her space to another vendor.
-Late arrivals must load-in from the perimeter of Marion Square. - Vendors are prohibited from driving on the grass at Marion Square.
+Vendors on Tobacco Street must enter from Meeting Street side of Tobacco St., only making a right hand turn into Marion Square. - Vendors must off-load his/her packaged products and supplies out of the way of traffic flow near his/her space, park his/her vehicle outside of Marion Square, and then return to unpack his/her product and set up the booth space.
+A vendor must not set up his/her booth until vehicle is parked in an approved location. - Vehicles are not allowed in the CFM after 7:15 am and must exit by 7:30 am.
+If a vendor has not arrived by 7:15 am and has not alerted CFM management of late arrival, the CFM staff maintains the right to designate his/her space to another vendor.
+Late arrivals must load-in from the perimeter of Marion Square with the preapproval of CFM Management. - Vendors are prohibited from driving on the grass at Marion Square.
 All vehicles must be out of Marion Square by 7:35 am. - Vendors are asked to park as far away from the CFM as possible to allow customer parking.
 However, there is parking for large trucks and trailers on Hutson Street.
 For cars there is parking at CPW at 103 St. Phillip Street (on the corner of Vanderhorst and St. Phillip; you may not park at Citadel Square Baptist Church. - If vendors sell everything they bring, unless approved by CFM manager, booth disassembly is not permitted until the CFM closes.
 For the safety of our customers, vehicles are not allowed into Marion Square sooner than 2:15 pm.
 (Depending on the amount of pedestrian traffic in the CFM, this time may be adjusted by the CFM staff) - At 2:00 pm, vendors may begin taking down their booth.
 Before vendors leave Marion Square to get their vehicle, their booth must be broken down 100 percent, including tent.
 Everything must be moved to the grass before leaving Marion Square to get your vehicle. - At the discretion of the CFM manger, if display is 100 percent broken down and every item is on the grassy area of Marion Square, cars may pull into Marion Square at 2:15 pm. - Traffic Flow for Loading at the end CFM: - a.
 Vendors on King Street must enter from King Street side of Tobacco Row. - b.
 Vendors on Tobacco Row must enter from Meeting Street side of Tobacco Row, only making a right hand turn onto Tobacco Row.